Atlanta police officer charged with murder in shooting death of Rayshard Brooks

-(Reuters) - A Georgia county prosecutor on Wednesday announced that a fired Atlanta police officer has been charged with felony murder in the shooting death of Rayshard Brooks in the parking lot of a fast-food restaurant last week.
+ATLANTA (Reuters) - A fired Atlanta police officer has been charged with felony murder and another officer faces lesser charges in the shooting death last week of Rayshard Brooks in the parking lot of a fast-food restaurant, a Georgia county prosecutor said on Wednesday.

 The death of the 27-year-old Brooks - another in a long line of African-Americans killed by police - further heightened racial concerns in the United States at a time of national soul-searching over racism and police brutality.

-Garrett Rolfe, the white officer who shot Brooks on June 12 and was fired the next day after surveillance video showed his actions, faces charges including felony murder and assault with a deadly weapon, Fulton County District Attorney Paul Howard told a news conference in Atlanta.
-Rolfe faces life in prison or the death penalty if convicted.
+Garrett Rolfe, the white officer who shot Brooks on June 12 and was fired the next day after surveillance video showed his actions, faces 11 charges including felony murder and assault with a deadly weapon, Fulton County District Attorney Paul Howard told a news conference in Atlanta.

+Rolfe faces the possibility of life in prison or the death penalty if convicted, Howard added.
+Felony murder is charge that can be brought when a person kills someone in the course of committing another felony.

-Devin Brosnan, another white officer who was on the scene, will cooperate with prosecutors, Howard added.
-Brosnan has been placed on administrative leave.
+Devin Brosnan, another white officer who was on the scene, was charged with aggravated assault and violations of his oath of office, Howard added.
+Brosnan, who has been placed on administrative leave, will cooperate with prosecutors, Howard said.

+Howard said Rolfe kicked Brooks after shooting him and that Brosnan has admitted standing on the wounded man’s shoulders as Brooks was fighting for his life.
+Howard recommended that the judge hold Rolfe without bond.

+Brooks was running away and was more than 18 feet (5.5 meters) away when he was shot twice in the back by Rolfe with a 9mm Glock pistol, Howard said.

 Video of the incident, which escalated from a call about a man who appeared intoxicated in his car at the Wendy’s restaurant drive-though lane into a fatal shooting, appeared to show Brooks taking one of the officer’s Taser devices and turning and pointing it at Rolfe before being shot.